Fees: Standard £ 137 Conc £46 Full £319

 Explanations, tasks, demonstrations, discussions, and hands on practise.

 To gain the maximum benefit, you should read recommended books and websites, and practice the topics covered during the class each week – the more you practice, the faster your skills will improve.
-You will be given a workbook to read and complete as homework.
 Computer access is available at Study Support sessions at Macbeth centre, or at your local library.

 Informal feedback but tasks will help you decide what else you need to learn or practise.
 The tutor may provide homework or specific tasks to assess your progress.
-A workbook will be provided for you to read and refer to through the course.
 There will be regular opportunities to review your progress through the class.

 You could do a more in-depth course to learn more about the internet, using eBay or Facebook, or other computing courses.